jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/plasticity.md

 |:--:|
 | True stress-strain gives more accurate understanding of stress states, but can be more difficult to interpret. |

-!!! question Is conversion from engineering to true stress-strain meaningful with necking? <cite> DK
+!!! question Is conversion from engineering to true stress-strain meaningful with #necking? <cite>#Daniel-Kenney
     It depends.
 We will discuss this later.

 ### Work-Hardening Basics